-A review of resident files noted there were three (3) residents who have disclosed prior victimization during screening.
-All three (3) residents were placed on Safety Plans and were monitored for their safety.
-The three (3) residents were seen within twenty-four (24) hours of screening upon intake for an assessment.
-Per the medical staff interview, youth have access to the same medical services available to youth in the community.
+A review of resident files noted there were four current residents who have disclosed prior victimization during screening.
+If a resident discloses prior victimization during the screening, a safety plan is developed to keep the resident safe at the facility.
+Per medical staff interview, youth have access to all the same medical services available to youth in the community.
 When a disclosure of prior abuse occurs, and services are offered by medical and mental health staff, this is documented in the resident's case file.
 Access to these files is restricted.
 All youth interviewed confirmed that they were seen by medical staff shortly after arrival at the facility.

-- Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment - Pennsylvania Bureau of Juvenile Justice Services Policy 4.05, Responding to Reports of Sexual Abuse and/or Sexual Harassment - Vulnerability Assessments of three (3) residents - Log of Admissions - Secondary medical documentation - Files of three (3) residents who disclosed prior victimization
+Pennsylvania Bureau of Juvenile Justice Services Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment

+- Pennsylvania Bureau of Juvenile Justice Services Policy 4.05, Responding to Reports of Sexual Abuse and/or Sexual Harassment

+- Vulnerability Assessment Instrument

+- Log of Admissions

+- Secondary medical documentation

+- Files of residents